CaesarXInsanium/clrs_notes_cxi/notes/Foundations/01algorithms_role.md

-# Chapter 1: Algorithms
+# Chapter 1: Role of Algorithms in Computing

+## 1.1 Algorithms

+Algorithm
-`Algorithm`: set of instructions tailored to solve a problem
+: Sequence of computational instructions tailored to solve a problem

 - receive **input** and give **output**
   - example: take numbers in random order to sort them from least to greatest